johannschopplich/toon/SPEC.md

     - - [M<delim?>]: v1<delim>v2<delim>…
     - Empty inner arrays: - [0<delim?>]:
 - Decoding:
-  - Items appear at one deeper depth, each starting with "- " and an inner array header "[M<delim?>]: …".
+  - Items appear at depth +1, each starting with "- " and an inner array header "[M<delim?>]: …".
   - Inner arrays are split using their own active delimiter; in strict mode, counts MUST match M.
   - In strict mode, the number of list items MUST equal outer N.

-10.3 Arrays of Objects — Tabular Form
+### 9.3 Arrays of Objects — Tabular Form

-Tabular detection (encoding; MUST hold for all rows):
+Tabular detection (encoding; MUST hold for all elements):
 - Every element is an object.
 - All objects have the same set of keys (order per object MAY vary).
 - All values across these keys are primitives (no nested arrays/objects).

 When satisfied (encoding):
-- Header: key[N<delim?>]{f1<delim>f2<delim>…}: where the field order is the encounter order of the first object’s keys.
+- Header: key[N<delim?>]{f1<delim>f2<delim>…}: where field order is the first object’s key encounter order.
-- Field names encoded as keys (Section 6.3), delimiter-aware.
+- Field names encoded per Section 7.3.
-- Rows: one line per object at one indentation level under the header, values joined by the active delimiter.
-Each value encoded as a primitive (Section 8) with delimiter-aware quoting (Section 6).
+- Rows: one line per object at depth +1 under the header; values are encoded primitives (Section 7) and joined by the active delimiter.
-- Root tabular arrays omit the key: [N<delim?>]{…}: then rows.
+- Root tabular arrays omit the key: [N<delim?>]{…}: followed by rows.

 Decoding:
-- A tabular header declares the active delimiter and the ordered field list.
+- A tabular header declares the active delimiter and ordered field list.
-- Rows appear at one deeper depth as value lines separated by the active delimiter.
+- Rows appear at depth +1 as delimiter-separated value lines.
+- Strict mode MUST enforce:
-- Each row’s value count MUST equal the field count in strict mode; otherwise error.
+  - Each row’s value count equals the field count.
-- The number of rows MUST equal N in strict mode; otherwise error.
+  - The number of rows equals N.
 - Disambiguation at row depth:
-  - If a line has no colon → it is a data row.
+  - If a same-depth line has no colon → row.
-  - If a line has both a colon and the active delimiter, compare first occurrences:
+  - If a line has both the active delimiter and a colon, compare first occurrences:
     - Delimiter before colon → row.
     - Colon before delimiter → key-value line (end of rows).
   - If a line has a colon but no active delimiter → key-value line (end of rows).

-10.4 Mixed / Non-Uniform Arrays — Expanded List
+### 9.4 Mixed / Non-Uniform Arrays — Expanded List

 When tabular requirements are not met (encoding):
 - Header: key[N<delim?>]:
-- Each element is rendered as a list item at one indentation level under the header:
+- Each element is rendered as a list item at depth +1 under the header:
   - Primitive: - <primitive>
   - Primitive array: - [M<delim?>]: v1<delim>…
-  - Object: formatted using "objects as list items" (Section 11).
+  - Object: formatted per Section 10 (objects as list items).
-  - Complex arrays (e.g., arrays of arrays with mixed shapes): - key'[M<delim?>]: followed by nested items as appropriate.
+  - Complex arrays: - key'[M<delim?>]: followed by nested items as appropriate.

 Decoding:
-- Header declares the list length N and active delimiter for nested inline arrays.
+- Header declares list length N and the active delimiter for any nested inline arrays.
-- Each list item starts with "- " at one deeper depth and is parsed as:
+- Each list item starts with "- " at depth +1 and is parsed as:
-  - Primitive (no colon or array header),
+  - Primitive (no colon and no array header),
   - Inline primitive array (- [M<delim?>]: …),
-  - First-field-on-hyphen object (- key: … or - key[N…]{…}: …),
+  - Object with first field on the hyphen line (- key: … or - key[N…]{…}: …),
-  - Or complex nested arrays (e.g., arrays of arrays) using nested headers.
+  - Or nested arrays via nested headers.
-- In strict mode, the number of list items MUST equal N; otherwise error.
+- In strict mode, the number of list items MUST equal N.

-## 11. Objects as List Items
+## 10. Objects as List Items

 For an object appearing as a list item:

-- Empty object list item: a single "-" at the list item indentation level.
+- Empty object list item: a single "-" at the list-item indentation level.
 - First field on the hyphen line:
   - Primitive: - key: value
   - Primitive array: - key[M<delim?>]: v1<delim>…
   - Tabular array: - key[N<delim?>]{fields}:
-    - Followed by tabular rows at one more indentation level (relative to the hyphen line).
+    - Followed by tabular rows at depth +1 (relative to the hyphen line).
-  - Non-uniform array of objects: - key[N<delim?>]:
+  - Non-uniform array: - key[N<delim?>]:
-    - Followed by list items at one more indentation level.
+    - Followed by list items at depth +1.
   - Object: - key:
-    - Nested object fields appear at two more indentation levels (i.e., one deeper than subsequent sibling fields of the same list item).
+    - Nested object fields appear at depth +2 (i.e., one deeper than subsequent sibling fields of the same list item).
-- Remaining fields of the same object appear at one indentation level under the hyphen line, in encounter order, using normal object field rules.
+- Remaining fields of the same object appear at depth +1 under the hyphen line in encounter order, using normal object field rules.

 Decoding:
 - The first field is parsed from the hyphen line.
-If it is a nested object (- key:), nested fields are at +2 depth relative to the hyphen line; subsequent fields of the same list item are at +1 depth.
+If it is a nested object (- key:), nested fields are at +2 relative to the hyphen line; subsequent fields of the same list item are at +1.
-- If the first field is a tabular header on the hyphen line, its rows are at +1 depth and then subsequent sibling fields continue at +1 depth after the rows.
+- If the first field is a tabular header on the hyphen line, its rows are at +1; subsequent sibling fields continue at +1 after the rows.

-## 12. Delimiters
+## 11. Delimiters

 - Supported delimiters:
   - Comma (default): header omits the delimiter symbol.
-  - Tab: header includes the tab character inside brackets and braces (e.g., [N<TAB>], {a<TAB>b}); rows/inline arrays use tabs to separate values.
+  - Tab: header includes HTAB inside brackets and braces (e.g., [N<TAB>], {a<TAB>b}); rows/inline arrays use tabs.
   - Pipe: header includes "|" inside brackets and braces; rows/inline arrays use "|".
 - Delimiter-aware quoting (encoding):
   - Strings containing the active delimiter MUST be quoted across object values, array values, and tabular rows.
-  - Strings containing non-active delimiters (e.g., commas when using tab) do not require quoting unless another quoting condition applies.
+  - Strings containing non-active delimiters do not require quoting unless another quoting condition applies.
 - Delimiter-aware parsing (decoding):
   - Inline arrays and tabular rows MUST be split only on the active delimiter declared by the nearest array header.
   - Strings containing the active delimiter MUST be quoted to avoid splitting; non-active delimiters MUST NOT cause splits.
   - Nested headers may change the active delimiter; decoding MUST use the delimiter declared by the nearest header.

-## 13. Length Marker

-- When enabled by an encoder, the length marker "#" MUST appear immediately before the length in every array header, including nested arrays and tabular headers:
-  - key[#N<delim?>]: …
-  - key[#N<delim?>]{…}:
-  - - [#M<delim?>]: …
-- Decoding:
-  - The marker MUST be accepted and ignored semantically.
-  - In strict mode, declared lengths MUST match actual counts (rows/items/inline values); mismatches MUST error.
+  - If the bracket declares tab or pipe, the same symbol MUST be used in the fields segment and for splitting all rows/values in that scope.

-## 14. Indentation and Whitespace Invariants
+## 12. Indentation and Whitespace

 - Encoding:
-  - The encoder MUST use a consistent number of spaces per level (default 2; configurable).
+  - Encoders MUST use a consistent number of spaces per level (default 2; configurable).
   - Tabs MUST NOT be used for indentation.
   - Exactly one space after ": " in key: value lines.
-  - Exactly one space after array headers when followed by inline values (non-empty primitive arrays).
+  - Exactly one space after array headers when followed by inline values.
   - No trailing spaces at the end of any line.
   - No trailing newline at the end of the document.
 - Decoding:
+  - Strict mode:
+    - The number of leading spaces on a line MUST be an exact multiple of indentSize; otherwise error.
+    - Tabs used as indentation MUST error.
+  - Non-strict mode:
-  - Depth is derived from the number of leading spaces and the configured indent size.
-Implementations SHOULD accept inputs where depth is computed as floor(indentSpaces / indentSize).
+    - Depth MAY be computed as floor(indentSpaces / indentSize).
+    - Tabs in indentation are non-conforming and MAY be accepted or rejected.
-  - Decoders SHOULD be resilient to surrounding whitespace around tokens; internal token semantics follow quoting rules.
+  - Surrounding whitespace around tokens SHOULD be tolerated; internal semantics follow quoting rules.
-  - Tabs used as indentation are non-conforming; behavior is undefined (validators MAY flag this).
+  - Blank lines:
+    - Outside arrays/tabular rows: MAY be ignored.
+    - Inside arrays/tabular rows: in strict mode, MUST error; in non-strict mode, MAY be ignored and not counted as a row/item.
+  - Trailing newline at end-of-file: decoders SHOULD accept; validators MAY warn.

-## 15. Conformance
+## 13. Conformance and Options

 Conformance classes:

 - Encoder:
-  - MUST produce output adhering to all normative rules in Sections 2–14.
+  - MUST produce output adhering to all normative rules in Sections 2–12 and 15.
-  - MUST be deterministic with respect to:
+  - MUST be deterministic regarding:
     - Object field order (encounter order).
-    - Tabular detection (either uniformly tabular or not, given the input).
+    - Tabular detection (uniform vs non-uniform).
-    - Quoting decisions for given values and active delimiter.
+    - Quoting decisions given values and active delimiter.

 - Decoder:
-  - MUST implement tokenization, escaping, and type interpretation per Sections 3A and 6.4.
+  - MUST implement tokenization, escaping, and type interpretation per Sections 4 and 7.4.
-  - MUST parse array headers per Section 7 and apply the declared active delimiter to inline arrays and tabular rows.
+  - MUST parse array headers per Section 6 and apply the declared active delimiter to inline arrays and tabular rows.
-  - MUST implement structures and depth rules per Sections 9–12, including objects-as-list-items placement.
+  - MUST implement structure and depth rules per Sections 8–11, including objects-as-list-items placement.
-  - In strict mode (default true), MUST enforce:
-    - Inline primitive array value count equals the declared length.
-    - Tabular row count equals the declared length.
-    - Tabular row value count equals the field count.
-    - Invalid escapes and unterminated strings error.
-    - Missing colon in key-value context errors.
-    - Delimiter mismatches (e.g., rows not split by the active delimiter) provoke errors via count checks.
+  - MUST enforce strict-mode rules in Section 14 when strict = true.

 - Validator:
   - SHOULD verify structural conformance (headers, indentation, list markers).
   - SHOULD verify whitespace invariants.
   - SHOULD verify delimiter consistency between headers and rows.
-  - SHOULD verify length counts vs. declared [N].
+  - SHOULD verify length counts vs declared [N].

 Options:
 - Encoder options: